riatelab/magrit/docs/en/application-settings.md

 Other settings are accessible by clicking on the (?) button in the application menu bar, at the top right of the screen and then by clicking on "General options".

+These options are stored in project files that can be exported from the application.

 The options offered are as follows:

 ### Default language for number formatting